Alopecia Areata Definition

 The condition can be unstable and go into remission either permanently or for a limited period.
 Different affected areas can also show hair loss and regrowth at differing times.
 Hair loss is often rapid and tends to affect one side of the scalp more than the other.

 Alopecia Areata Treatment

 Anyone concerned with, or managing, adverse hair loss needs clarification and options to address their condition.
-Advanced Hair Studio offers a complimentary advanced hair check at every one of our 70 plus studios around the world.
+Advanced Hair Studio offers a advanced hair check at every one of our 70 plus studios around the world.
 You can rely on our 45 years’ experience to help you understand what options are available to manage your hair loss.

 Every case is unique, and the consultation will involve a discussion of your medical history to see if there is an underlying medical condition prompting the disease that requires a referral to an Advanced Hair Studio hair loss doctor.

 You may also benefit from other medications and treatments that prompt the regrowth of hair.
 These procedures are solely for the re-growth of hair and won’t prevent the development of new bald patches.

 Please note that any sudden or abnormal hair loss may be a side effect of a medical condition; hair is often a barometer of an individual’s health.
 Individuals may also need to be referred to a medical specialist.

 Contact Advanced Hair Studio for Alopecia Areata Treatment

 You can be one of the 1 million people that have benefitted from Advanced Hair Studio’s industry-leading procedures.
 You’ll appreciate the care we show you, and the way we combine this care with breakthrough technologies that help you to reverse alopecia areata hair loss.

 Restore your confidence today: